 Associated Imagery: Bike owners most likely own one or two types of bike locks displayed.
 This imagery pulls them in by association and drives engagement.

 Strong CTA: Copy on a CTA always needs to be tested… but this copy is damn near perfect.
-It spurs action and uses two words that are known for driving conversions: “Get” and “Free”.
+It spurs action and uses two words that are known for driving website conversions: “Get” and “Free.”

 Welcome Message: It’s important to recognize that you are actively engaging visitors on your site.
 Packed Party keeps it simple with a bold welcome message.

-Pastel Grabs Attention: I spoke to using unique color schemes earlier in the article.
-While this doesn’t match their website color scheme, it still aligns with their brand and also grabs attention which is key for email pop-ups.
+Pastel Grabs Attention: I spoke about using unique color schemes earlier in the article.
+While this doesn’t match their website color scheme, it still aligns with their brand and also grabs attention, which is key for email pop-ups.

 Playful Copy: It’s always nice to show some personality and set some expectations for your email newsletter at the same time.
 I love this copy that Packed Party went with.
 The only thing I’d change would be to make the 10% off a bit larger.
 It may grab some more attention.

-FOMO: The “mystery offer” copy incentivizes the potential subscriber by piquing their curiosity and making them feel like they might miss out if they don’t try their luck!
+FOMO: The “mystery offer” copy incentivizes potential subscribers by piquing their curiosity and making them feel like they might miss out if they don’t try their luck!

 Tropical: The bright tropical visuals give this exit offer a bit of pizazz that fits nicely within Cocofloss’s branding.